 The Problem of Macroscopic Objects

 The problem of perception gets worse when we consider the cognition of macroscopic objects.
 Historically, when science has described objects, it described fundamental particles.
 In Newton’s physics, these were just point particles with mass, charge, energy, momentum, angular momentum, position, time, etc. In quantum physics, particles have these and some additional properties like spin, color, etc. The macroscopic objects are supposed to be aggregations of these fundamental particles, but physical theories are unable to describe all their properties because they can only treat the macroscopic object as another particle and therefore its properties as the aggregate of the individual particle properties.
-Macroscopic objects, however, additionally have structure in them whereby the fundamental particles are distributed and arranged in space and time.
+Macroscopic objects, however, additionally have a structure in them whereby the fundamental particles are distributed and arranged in space and time.
 There are many possible distributions of fundamental particles subject to the total conserved properties (such as mass, charge, energy, momentum, angular momentum, etc.) being constant.
-Which of these possible distributions is real, is underdetermined by the the properties of the whole, which creates new problems of indeterminism in science.
+Which of these possible distributions is real, is underdetermined by the properties of the whole, which creates new problems of indeterminism in science.

 To solve these problems of indeterminism, science must add structure or distribution as a new category to its objective description, and this is currently done by assuming that a priori real particles have different locations in space-time.
 The problem with this approach is where do we obtain the total amount of information required to put each particle in the universe into a definite state?
 In the real world, we do not suppose that structure emerges automatically from individual particle states.
 Rather, that the structure exists logically as a design which is then used to create an object.
 To imagine design, we have to think of the whole object prior to the parts from which it is constructed.
 This whole exists as an idea, and not a material thing, which entails the reality of the ideas.

 Science must now begin in wholes and parts must be derived from that whole, which stands the reductionist thinking on its head.
 A new approach to reduction must now be found.
 E.g., if the whole is logically more abstract while the parts are logically more contingent, then we can say that the abstract precedes the contingent, and the contingent reduces to the abstract.
-However, now we are dealing with a new approach to nature: nature comprises ideas which can be abstract and contingent, and the reduction involves contingent to abstract.
-This is equivalent to reducing the parts to the whole, but in a wholly new way.
+However, now we are dealing with a new approach to nature: nature comprises ideas that can be abstract and contingent, and the reduction involves contingent to abstract.
+This is equivalent to reducing the parts to the whole but in a wholly new way.

 A Linguistic Analogy